 Mortgage Broker Salary

-The average salary for a mortgage broker (as reported by Indeed.com) comes at around $85,472 – and the amount can vary dramatically.
+The average salary for a mortgage broker (as reported by Indeed.com) comes at around $85,472, and the average loan officer salary was $63,960 – those figures can vary dramatically.
 Brokers commonly work on a commission basis – earning some amount of every deal they close.
 Brokers commonly make between 1 and 2 percent of the mortgage as their pay – meaning every deal made is worth thousands (if not tens of thousands).
 On top of the pay grade, brokers find that their occupation of choice comes with a number of perks.

 The nature of a mortgage broker’s work means that your performance is pretty closely correlated to how much work you’re willing to put in and doing more means earning more.
 The nature of your job is largely flexible, as well.
 As a broker, you’re independent of a larger company – you act as your own boss.
 You can choose to take on more or fewer clients, put in more or fewer hours (so long as the job gets done), you can even decide if you want to work with a firm or from home!